Brookston Beer Bulletin

 anchor-new

-Bruce Joseph, who’s been at Anchor Brewery for many, many years turns 66 today.
-There’s a big picture of him when he was very young in the stairwell at the brewery that I see every time I’m there.
-He’s been doing the distilling for Anchor’s whiskey and gin for a long while now and plays bass with the Hysters (Anchor’s big band) and used to be with the Rolling Boil Blues Band (the Celebrator beer band that was all industry musicians).
+Bruce Joseph, who’s been at Anchor Brewery for many, many years turns 69 today.
+There’s a big picture of him when he was very young in the stairwell at the brewery that I see every time I was there.
+He’s been doing the distilling for Anchor’s whiskey and gin for a long while now and played bass with the Hysters (Anchor’s big band) and used to be with the Rolling Boil Blues Band (the Celebrator beer band that was all industry musicians).
+When distilling and brewing operations split during the last change of ownership, Bruce remained with the distilling side, renamed Hotaling & Co.
+Distilling.
+As of today, he’s retiring and will become “Master Distiller Emeritus and distillery consultant.”
 If there’s a nicer person in the beer industry, I’ve yet to meet him.
 Join me in wishing Bruce a very happy birthday.

 bruce-joseph-2